wmatthew/matthews_web/eleventy/projects/castles.md

 * Photo Gallery: __
 (no spoilers)

 * Play Style: This is a puzzle with a specific solution, but the pieces also work well for open ended play.
-Can be played with one or more players.
+Works well with one to three players.

 ## Contents
 * 42 castle pieces